MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-analytics-and-reports/information-protection-license-report.md

 # Microsoft Teams information protection license report

-Teams information protection license report gives API usage insight of [Microsoft Graph API which has license and payment requirements](https://docs.microsoft.com/en-us/graph/teams-licenses).
-This report higlights all the app which are using these API in [model A](https://docs.microsoft.com/en-us/graph/teams-licenses#modela-requirements), it does not show usage when API is used in model is [model B](https://docs.microsoft.com/en-us/graph/teams-licenses#modelb-requirements) or [evaluation mode](https://docs.microsoft.com/en-us/graph/teams-licenses#evaluation-mode-default-requirements).
+Teams information protection license report gives API usage insight of [Microsoft Graph APIs that have license and payment requirements](/graph/teams-licenses).
+This report highlights all the apps that are using these APIs in [model=A](/graph/teams-licenses#modela-requirements).
+It does not show usage when APIs are used in [model=B](/graph/teams-licenses#modelb-requirements) or [evaluation mode](/graph/teams-licenses#evaluation-mode-default-requirements).

 ## View the information protection license report